 - : Best for price

 When comparing moving labor companies based on their lowest hourly costs and service offerings, TaskRabbit emerges as the most affordable option with a starting rate of $26 per hour.
 However, it lacks licensed and insured contractors and is limited to local services.
-Dolly, despite being more expensive at $110 per hour, also does not offer licensed or insured professionals and operates only locally.
+Thumbtack, despite being less expensive at $100 per hour, also does not require all professionals on the platform to be licensed or insured.
 In contrast, Hire A Helper starts at $100 per hour but provides licensed and insured contractors along with both local and long-distance service capabilities.
 While it's not the cheapest, Hire A Helper offers the most comprehensive and secure moving support, making it the best option for more demanding or long-distance moves.

 What should you look for in a moving labor company?

-There are four things you should look for in a moving labor company:
+There are seven things you should look for in a moving labor company:

 - Local and long-distance availability.
 Most moving companies aren’t available nationwide, so you need to find one that’s available in your area.
 If you're looking for a hourly labor to help you with a long-distance move, you also need to make sure they're available in your departure and destination cities.